Buddhist Charms and Meanings

 Before we start – I am no ‘guru’ nor a spiritual expert.
 I just enjoy Meditation and Yoga and wanted to start a blog from my perspective of trying to create a daily routine that allows me a glimpse of the stillness they can bring.
 I try to link out to as many reputable sources within these posts as I can, some of these external links enable me to earn a commission which helps towards the running of the blog.

 Are you exploring the principles of Buddhism and are attracted by the idea of owning some Buddhist charms or jewelry?

 Perhaps you’re looking for different types of pendants, bracelets or necklaces featuring symbols that represent the essence of Buddhism.

-Wearing beautifully made symbolic pieces can make you feel wonderful, but you may also be wondering if buying some form of Buddhist jewellery is actually in keeping with the principles of Buddhism, given that it teaches us that material possessions and external objects do not bring lasting happiness.
+Wearing beautifully made symbolic pieces can make you feel wonderful, but you may also be wondering if buying some form of Buddhist jewelry is actually in keeping with the principles of Buddhism, given that it teaches us that material possessions and external objects do not bring lasting happiness.

 Following Buddhism is about integrating the practices of mindfulness, compassion, humility and tolerance into your life.

 Wearing jewelry that reminds you of these principles can be helpful and act as a symbolic prompt for you to deepen your practice and truly embody the kindness and awareness that Buddhism is about.
 In short, if you are serious about spirituality, any symbolic jewelry can serve to increase your connection to whatever Buddhism means to you.